markmerz/nmea0183_repeater_raspberry/README.md

 transparent blue cover.

-UPDATE 21.08.2021: turns out that 120 ohms is perfectly valid value for line terminating resistor but Nasa Clipper series instruments expect much higer values.
+UPDATE 21.08.2021: turns out that 120 ohms is perfectly valid value for line terminating resistor but Nasa Clipper series instruments expect much higher values.
 Series resistor helps in some cases but take look at my nmea0183-5V-buffer-board project for a much more reliable solution.